 The field of accounting is full of rewarding career paths for those with the right knowledge, skills and experience.
 Potential employers are constantly on the lookout for talented accounting professionals who understand the intricacies of financial reporting, auditing, tax law and data analysis.
 However, as more organizations integrate artificial intelligence and machine learning into their accounting processes, many professionals have started questioning what skills are needed to be an accountant in today’s digital-focused landscape.

 The generally accepted accounting principles (GAAP) are still as relevant as ever, but aspiring professionals must also have strong accountant-specific skills, including experience with accounting software and the ability to work in close collaboration with professionals outside of the accounts department.
-The right degree program introduces students to these technical and communication skills.
+Earning an online Master of Accountancy introduces students to these technical and communication skills.
 If you’re interested in pursuing a career in accounting, it’s important to understand how the role is changing and what skills you’ll need to stand out from the competition.

 Key Skills for Modern Accountants

 To remain relevant in the accounting world, aspiring students and established professionals must constantly hone their skills and expand their core competencies.
 This is particularly important in today’s digital-centric accounts departments, where accounting software has become the norm rather than the exception.
 Alongside these technical qualifications, accountants must also possess the right soft skills to build productive relationships with peers and clients.
 According to the American Institute of CPAs, successful accountants have some combination of the following skills and competencies: